Community Fibre broadband review 2023

 Community Fibre: Expert Summary

-Community Fibre is a provider we won’t hesitate to recommend to just about anyone.
-It offers incredible value and delivers exceptional speeds with prices to suit most budgets.
+We wouldn't hesitate recommending Community Fibre.
+It offers incredible value and delivers exceptional speeds, with prices to suit most budgets.
 It’s especially good if you need a faster than normal upload speed.

 You also get a good free router, with a useful mesh Wi-Fi feature that can help solve problems with weak signal coverage.
 And it offers broadband only as standard, with no requirement to get a phone line or pay line rental.
 And to top it all off, it has an outstanding customer service record.

 The downsides are few and far between, and largely situational.
-The phone plan may not be suitable for everyone, particularly if you need to make international calls or rely on a landline for emergencies.
-And the free router, while good enough for most homes, does have a limited number of network ports.
+The free router, while good enough for most homes, does have a limited number of network ports.
+A Wi-Fi guarantee is only available for two of its fastest and most expensive packages.

 The biggest problem is that most people can’t get it.
 Community Fibre is only available in parts of London.
-But if you are lucky enough to live within its network area, you’re unlikely to find anything better.
+But if you're lucky enough to live within its network area, you’re unlikely to find anything better.

 Switching broadband providers